dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 ## Conditional HTML element attributes

-HTML element attribute properties are conditionally set based on the .NET value.
+HTML element attribute properties are conditionally set based on the .NET field or property value.
 If the value is `false` or `null`, the property isn't set.
 If the value is `true`, the property is set.

-In the following example, `IsCompleted` determines if the `<input>` element's `checked` property is set.
+In the following example, `isCompleted` determines if the `<input>` element's `checked` property is set.

 `ConditionalAttribute.razor`: